The Viscaynes: Later years

 In later years Vern Gebhardt graduated from the University of the Pacific in Stockton; he had received a football scholarship.
 He started work at the East Union High School in Manteca where he was a coach and teacher.
 He later received awards which included National Mentor Teacher of the Year and District Teacher of the Year.
 He would eventually become the President of the San Joaquin County School Board.

 Frank Arellano is featured in two documentaries about Sly Stone.
 One is the Willem Alkema directed Coming Back For More, released in 2009.
 The other is Michael Rubenstone's On the Sly: In Search of the Family Stone.
+Charlene Imhoff (Davidson) died on December 18, 2023.